 This approach not only supports restoring the health of acne skin, it also reduces scarring and reoccurrence.

 Reduce.
 Bacteria leads to the formation of acne lesions, which increases inflammation in the skin and the potential of infection.
 To support in reducing bacteria and inflammation in acne skin, look to ingredients such as salicylic acid, green tea extract and totarol.
-Find these ingredients in the Beta Green Tea Cleanser and the All Purpose Cleansing Pads.
+Find these ingredients in the Green Tea Beta Cleanse and the All Purpose Cleansing Pads.

 Increase.
 Boosting exfoliation and cellular turnover in acne skin will help reduce buildup and increase oxygenation to further inhibit bacteria growth.
-Look to enzymes, scrubs and acid formulas, like the Pumpkin Parfait Enzyme or the Perfection Clay Mask.
+Look to enzymes, scrubs and acid formulas, like the Purify Power Zyme or the Perfection Clay Mask.

 Support.
 Acne lesions are cellular wounds, and if left untreated, the wound may become a breeding ground for bacteria and increase the risk of permanent scarring.
 Ingredients like epidermal growth factors and vitamin E will support in rebuilding and repairing skin.
-Find these ingredients the Growth Factor Gel and the Therapy E Serum.
+Find these ingredients the Vital Repair Gel and the Vita E Therapy.

 Working with specific types of acne

 There are many different types of acne and understanding the root cause and how each displays in the skin will help you diagnose which type you are working with.
 In some cases, it will be clear cut, but other times it may be a process of elimination.
 The primary types include: